-Most people experience headache pain every now and then.
-Many headaches are simply a nuisance and can be relieved using over-the-counter medication.
+For many people, headaches are merely an occasional nuisance.
+But for some, headaches may have a profound impact on their lives.
+Many headaches can be relieved using over-the-counter medication.
 If your headaches become severe, NYU Langone doctors can provide you with the best and most effective treatment plan.

 Headaches are divided into two categories: primary and secondary.
 Primary headaches are not caused by an underlying health condition or structural problems in the brain, head, or neck.

 Secondary headaches are more rare and are caused by an injury or other medical conditions such as an infection, tumor, stroke, or aneurysm.

 The three major types of primary headaches are tension-type, migraine, and cluster headaches.
 All three cause pain, although the type and severity of this pain varies.

 Tension-type headaches may cause dull pressure or constant, tight, vise-like sensations in the head, scalp, or neck.
 Pain is usually mild to moderate and is distributed equally around the head.

 These headaches can be triggered by stress, lack of sleep, hunger, or activities that require staying in one position for too long, such as using a computer or reading.